Lie algebras and cohomology of congruence subgroups for SL_n(R): The Lie algebra associated to

 We are now ready to give the structure of the Lie algebra $\gr_*(\Gamma(G_n(R),p))$, and we do so in the next theorem.
-In our computations, we make use of the following well-known results.
+In our computations, we make use of the following well-known result.

-\begin{lem} For the matrices $\{e_{ij}\}$ defined in the proof of Corollary \ref{homology.level.p.general}, we have the following.
+\begin{lem} For the matrices $\{e_{ij}\}$ defined in the proof of Corollary \ref{homology.level.p.general}, we have the following:

 \end{lem}